Sankarankovil: Air

-Tuticorin domestic airport is the nearest airport located 95.4 km (59.3 mi) from Sankarankovil and SpiceJet serves Tuticorin with two flights from Chennai.
+Tuticorin Airport is the nearest airport located 95.4 km (59.3 mi) from Sankarankovil.
+SpiceJet serves Tuticorin with two flights from Chennai.

 The nearest international airports are Madurai (120km) and Thiruvananthapuram (148 kms.) away from Sankarankovil.
 These airports connect with Chennai, Sri Lanka, Singapore and other major cities of India.

 Road

 Sankarankovil has two bus stands.
 The main bus stand is near the Sankarankovil Municipality office, and is also called the Anna Bus Stand.
 The new bus stand is nearby to the Sankarankovil Taluk office, and is also called the Thanthai Periyar New Bus Stand.

 Sankarankovil is situated at the intersection of State Highways 41 and 76.
-Also it is situated near National Highways 07 and 208.

 The main bus routes are to cities / towns like Tirunelveli,Virudhunagar, Madurai, Tuticorin, Nagercoil, Tenkasi, Rajapalayam,Aryankavu Srivilliputhur, Sivakasi, Surandai, Kalugumalai, Thiruvenkatam, Valliyur, Courtallam, Shencottah, Theni,Kumili,Papanasam, Tirunelveli, Ambasamudram, Kanyakumari, Tiruchendur, Rameshwaram, Tirumangalam, Aruppukottai, Kovilpatti, Sivagiri, Kayathar, Sattur, Nanguneri, Ettaiyapuram, Karivalamvandha Nallur and so on.
 Sankarankovil has state transport (SETC) bus routes to Ooty, Munnar, Madurai, Chennai, Coimbatore, Trichy, Palakkad, Calicut, Dindigul, Hosur and so on.

 Rail

-The Sankarankovil Railway Station (CODE: SNKL) is a major railhead in Tenkasi district.
+The Sankarankovil Railway Station (Code: SNKL) is a major railhead in Tenkasi district.
 All the trains running in Virudhunagar - Sengottai line makes a halt at this station.

 A Daily Thrice Passenger train that runs between Madurai and Sengottai on both directions makes a technical halt at Sankarankovil.

 Expresses and superfast expresses including Pothigai Super fast express, Kollam Express Connects Sankarankovil to Chennai Egmore via Virudhunagar, Madurai, Dindigul, Tiruchirapalli, Villupuram.